Patents for Business: The Manager’s Guide to Scope, Strategy, and Due Diligence

 10. Inventors, Joint Inventors, and Unwilling Inventors

-11. Interim Protection for Inventions: Nondisclosure Agreements and Provisional Patent
+11. Interim Protection for Inventions: Nondisclosure Agreements and Provisional Patent Applications

 Purchase options